 Due to spatial restriction within the theatre, we are only able to accommodate wheelchair transfers.
 Patrons need to be able to transfer to one of our seats which have armrests.
+The Transfer Seats are 5 steps up from the foyer in the Circle.
 Our staff are always available to provide assistance and will store the wheelchair in the foyer during the performance, however they will not be permitted to lift patrons.

 There is an infrared system working throughout the auditorium with both loop and conventional headsets.
 Headsets must be booked in advance and a deposit is required.
 Upon arrival, please speak to a member of staff to receive your headset.

-Please note there is no step free access to the box office.
+Please note there is one step to access the Box Office.